Gladys Nilsson: Later career

 In 1969, Chicago gallery owner Phyllis Kind agreed to represent Nilsson and Nutt, giving both of them their first solo shows.
 The same year, the couple moved to Sacramento, California, where Nutt worked as an assistant professor of art at Sacramento State College.
 In 1973, Nilsson became the first Hairy Who member to have a solo show at the Whitney Museum of American Art in New York.
 Two of her paintings were stolen from the show.
 In 1974, Nilsson and her family returned to Chicago, moving to Wilmette in 1976.

 Though she has traditionally painted with watercolors on paper, Nilsson has also worked with collage.
 In her later work, Nilsson cut out imagery from fashion magazines in an exploration of ideals of feminine beauty.

 She had a retrospective of her art in the spring of 2010 at the Ukrainian Institute of Modern Art in Chicago.

+In 2010, Philadelphia art collector, Linda Lee Alter, donated her 500-work Art by Women Collection to the Pennsylvania Academy of the Fine Arts.
+Alter’s original intention for the collection was to one day be provided to a public institution.
+The collection includes works of Gladys Nilsson alongside Louise Bourgeois, Elizabeth Catlett, Viola Frey, Alice Neel, Louise Nevelson, Faith Ringgold, and other great women artists.
+In a 2012-13 exhibition, the Pennsylvania Academy of the Fine Arts presented 200 works of Alter’s collection, including four works by Nilsson.
+Her watercolor on paper, Beset by Small Problems, 1990; hand colored etching on paper, The String Game, 1993; acrylic & collage on canvas & metal hoop, Blue Vue, 1997; and watercolor and gouache on paper, Looking Back, 1999.

+Nilssons’ Rounding Rosie's Ring: Dance, You Fools, Dance, 2024 was incorporated into the “Alive & Kicking” exhibition alongside contemporary artists, Thomas Laningan-Schmidt and Catalina Schliebener Muñoz.
+The mural was a four-sided wall installation made on-site in the gallery using mediums of charcoal, chalk, graphite, marker, and wall paint.
+The 2024 exhibition was held at the Joan Dignam Schmaltz Gallery of Art at the Paul J. Schupf Art Center in downtown Waterville, Maine.

+Caked: a plein air romp with bakery goods, 2025, is permanently installed in gallery 286 at the Art Institute of Chicago.
+The mural is a creative celebration of Nilsson’s 85th birthday and was created with the assistance of Megann Lawlor, 2024–25 McMullan Arts Leadership Intern.
+A look into her creative process was captured in a brief interview as she shared she hopes people view the mural and “just smile.”